mKimp/word-search-helper/readme.md

 `let words = [ "cat is eating","hello","dog","hell","cat","can","a","hel","help","helps","helping"];`

-We search for every words that start with `hel`
+We search for every words that start with `hel`.

 `const listOfWords = myTree.autoComplete(hel)`

-`listOfWords` returns back the list of the words `[ 'hel', 'hell', 'hello', 'help', 'helps', 'helping']`
+`listOfWords` returns back the list of the words `[ 'hel', 'hell', 'hello', 'help', 'helps', 'helping']`.